-The PDT used the same forward projecting methodology that was used in the 2018 benchmark assessment to estimate the removals needed to achieve F target (0.20) in 2020 with a 50% probability.
-The projections account for the uncertainty in the stock assessment estimates of striped bass abundance and recruitment, and so for a given level of removals in 2020, there is some uncertainty about the F rate that results.
-A 50% probability of achieving F target means that in 2020, the projected F rate will be centered around F target, with a 95% chance that F will be between 0.17 and 0.23.
-There is also a 95% chance that F will be below F threshold in 2020, meaning that striped bass will not be experiencing overfishing even if F is above F target.
-Importantly, there is a 99.8% chance of F being lower than F in 2017 ($F{2017} = 0.31$) (Figure 5).
+The Plan Development Team (PDT) used the same forward projecting methodology used in the 2018 benchmark assessment to estimate the removals needed to achieve F target (0.20) in 2020 with a 50% probability (Figure 5).
+The projections account for uncertainty in the stock assessment estimates of striped bass abundance and recruitment, and so for a given level of removals in 2020, there is some uncertainty about the F rate that results.
+A 50% probability of achieving F target means in 2020, the projected F rate will be centered around F target, with a 95% chance F will be between 0.17 and 0.23 (Figure 5).
+There is also a 95% chance F will be below F threshold in 2020, meaning striped bass will not be experiencing overfishing even if F is above F target.
+Importantly, there is a 99.8% chance of F being lower than F in 2017 (F2017 = 0.31).

 The projections were made using final 2018 landings and dead discard estimates, and average removals from 2016-2018 were used as a proxy for 2019 to account for interannual variability in removals.
 Results indicate an 18% reduction from 2017 total removals is needed to achieve F target in 2020.
-If the stock continues to be fished at F target, female spawning stock biomass is projected to be above the SSB threshold by 2023 and be at 93% of the SSB target in 2027 (Figure 6).
-Additional reductions may be needed to achieve the female SSB target within the timeframe required by the Amendment 6 management triggers (i.e., the stock rebuilding schedule cannot exceed 10 years).
+If the stock continues to be fished at F target, female SSB is projected to be above the SSB threshold by 2023 and be at 93% of the SSB target in 2027 (Figure 6).
+Additional reductions may be needed to achieve the female SSB target within the timeframe required by the Amendment 6 management triggers (i.e., stock rebuilding schedule not to exceed 10 years).

-3.1 Proposed Management Scenarios
+3.1 Fishery Management Program